 Watching an AFL match is a must to experience Melbourne at its rawest.
 A visit to the Melbourne Cricket Ground should be a high priority for any sports fan!
-It’s the biggest stadium in the Southern Hemisphere and home to the National Sports Museum, which is very interesting!
+It’s the biggest stadium in the Southern Hemisphere and is home to the National Sports Museum, which is very interesting!

 If you are a sports fan and planning on travelling to Victoria it is worth planning your visit around the sporting calendar.
 Major events such as the Australian Open and Australian Grand Prix are held in January and March respectively.

 If you are desperate to see either, I would try and plan your trip around this!
 There are also numerous Rugby, AFL and Football matches throughout the year, which are also worth a visit!
 If you’re a sports fan, travelling to Victoria is a must!

 There are many great places to visit in Victoria, despite the state’s small size.
 Melbourne is an amazing international city with so much happening all the time.
 While places like the Grampians and Wilson’s Promontory exhibit the natural beauty that is abundant in Victoria!

 If you decide to go travelling to Victoria, these are some places that you have to visit!

 The Grampians is one of the underrated you can visit while travelling in Victoria.
 Located over the border with South Australia, it is a huge national park, with great sights and wildlife!